astoeriko/reactix/README.md

 - the system involves a lot of equilibrium chemical reactions (like in PHREEQC),
 - you want to couple groundwater flow and transport simulations.

+## Development status

+This project is still under development.
+While most features are implemented by now, the API may still change, and documentation is largely missing at this point.
+The folder `notebooks` contains Jupyter notebooks that illustrate usage.
+If you are interested in trying out the package, feel free to reach out with any questions.

 ## Contact